Home

 4 teaspoons whole black pepper

-1-1/2 cup (3 deciliter) boiling water
+1-1/2 cup (3 decilitre) boiling water

 Cut cabbage into wedges

-Pour boiling water over and turn on your crock pot.
+Pour boiling water over and turn on your crockpot.

 There will be lots of delicious gravy when the meat is done.

-Here's the "skinny" on delicious, healthy
+Here's the "skinny" on tasty and healthy

 Foods of Norway